 9. On the day, make sure you have a kettle, with a French plug or a continental adaptor, mugs, tea bags, coffee, milk and sugar in an easily accessible box, so that once you are safely installed you can all sit down and raise a well-earned cuppa to your new life in France.

-To find out more about coordinating your move to France, don’t miss the French Property Exhibition at Olympia London on 16-17 September.
+To find out more about coordinating your move to France, don’t miss the French Property Exhibition at Olympia London on 15-16 September.
 Register for free tickets into the French Property Exhibition at Olympia now.